Mind and Brain

 Let’s start by chatting with an ancient.

 How could an organism come into being out of ‘something quite amorphous’?
 This is a problem Aristotle faced when he set out his thoughts on ‘form’.
 Put plainly, Aristotle divides the world up into form and matter.
-A stature of Winston Churchill, made of bronze, had the alloy of copper and tin as its matter, and the shape of Churchill as its form.
+A statue of Winston Churchill, made of bronze, had the alloy of copper and tin as its matter, and the shape of Churchill as its form.
 But we could melt down the statue of Churchill and make it into a new statue, perhaps of Ann Widdecombe.
 The matter would remain the same even though its form would have changed.

 Some changes, however, are accidental, whilst others are essential.
 The former changes are accidental if they do not change the fundamental nature or identity of the individual undergoing the change.
 If they cause the nature or identity of the individual to change then that individual ceases to be the individual that it is; it ceases to exist.